daniel-nagy/transporter/packages/browser/README.md

 npm add @daniel-nagy/transporter @daniel-nagy/transporter-browser
 ```

 Transporter is distributed as ES modules.
-Transport may also be imported directly in the browser from a URL.
+Transporter may also be imported directly in the browser from a URL.

 ## API